happybono/SonataSmooth/README.md

 - Reads the initial dataset and selected smoothing parameters (Radius, Polynomial / Derivative for SG, Boundary Method, Alpha).
 - Applies all enabled filters (Rectangular, Binomial Average, Weighted Median, Gaussian, Savitzky‑Golay) in a single `ApplySmoothing` pass that includes the `alpha` parameter for blending.
-- Splits the output into multiple CSV files if the dataset exceeds Excel’s row limit.
+- Splits the output into multiple CSV files if the dataset exceeds Excel's row limit.
 - Writes metadata, parameters, and results to each file in a structured format.
 - When output is split, files are named using the pattern : {baseName}_Part{X}.csv.
 - The SaveFileDialog defaults the file name to the dataset title : "{DatasetTitle}.csv".